 8 Fundamentals of Commercial Property Investing for Beginners

-Summary: In this article, you’ll learn the ins and outs of commercial property investing for beginners.
-As you learn more about investing in commercial real estate, you’ll also learn how to choose a commercial property investment that is right for your overarching financial strategy.
+Below, we outline the need-to-knows of commercial property investing for beginners, including terminology and how to choose a commercial property that’s right for your overarching financial strategy.
 Read on to learn how to get started.

-However, before simply buying any commercial property, investors must complete due diligence, to ensure the property aligns with your investment strategy.
+Remember, before simply buying any commercial property, investors must complete their due diligence, to ensure the property aligns with their investment strategy.

 Cash Flow

 As its name suggests, a cash flow strategy involves understanding and managing your expectations.
-Before you move forward on this type of strategy, ask yourself the following types of questions.
+Before you move forward with this type of strategy, ask yourself the following types of questions:

-As you answer these questions, keep in mind that the strategies will be different for each property.
+As you answer these questions, remember that strategies will differ for each property.
 Identify your expectations, manage those expectations, and then with an unbiased view, determine if the property will meet these expectations and thus reach your financial goals.
 Finally, the goal of cash flow properties is to be a more passive investment strategy, requiring a less hands-on approach (especially when compared to a value add property).

 Value Add

-The important thing to remember about a value add property is that this is an active strategy.
-Additionally, it will have a lot of moving parts, which means that you will need to rely on your local team in order to effectively complete every stage.
+The critical thing to remember about a value add property is that this is an active strategy.
+Additionally, it will have many moving parts, so you will need to rely on your local team to complete every stage effectively.
 Finally, as you add value to the property, you should recognize that your cash flow will typically be lower.
-However, once the value has been added to the property, then typically you will start to see higher cash flows, as well as a higher sale value when you decide to eventually sell the commercial property.
+However, once the value has been added to the property, you will typically start to see higher cash flows and a higher sale value when you decide to sell the commercial property eventually.

 Holding Time

-When you are looking at a property, you must determine what is an acceptable time frame.
-For example, cash flow properties are typically ready to be leased out immediately, while value added properties will need work done before leasing the units and / or the entire building.
+When you are looking at a property, you must determine an acceptable time frame.
+For example, cash flow properties are typically ready to be leased out immediately, while value-added properties will need work done before leasing the units and/or the entire building.
 There are some general timelines that can be expected for each type of commercial investment strategy.

 • Value add properties typically have a holding time of one to three years.

-• Cash flow properties can be used to generate the income needed to invest in another property.
+• Cash flow properties can generate the income needed to invest in another property.

-• Commercial properties in high appreciation areas will typically be held onto, since the opportunity for increased market rents is higher.
+• Commercial properties in high-appreciation areas are typically held onto since the opportunity for increased market rents is greater.

 Appreciation

 As you look at commercial properties, consider the potential appreciation.
-The following types of questions will help determine how long you want to hold onto the property, before deciding to sell.
+The following questions will help determine how long you want to hold onto the property before deciding to sell.

-• Is there high demand for land / space to build in the local area?
+• Is there a high demand for land/space to build locally?

 • Are more people (year over year) moving into the area?